Cyber Security For Beginners: What It Is? Where & How To Learn It?

 Encryption is the process of converting communication into an unreadable form before returning it to its original form when it reaches its intended destination.
-Encryption is a crucial aspect of security because, if implemented correctly, even if a business is hacked and information is taken in encrypted form, the hacker will be unable to utilize it and will not be able to access any of the customers’ information.
+Encryption is a crucial aspect of security because, if implemented correctly, even if a business is hacked and information is taken in encrypted form, the hacker will be unable to utilize it and cannot access any of the customers’ information.

 Cyber Security Regulatory Compliance

 Regulatory restrictions will apply to the majority of large firms.
-Regulations are laws that only apply to individuals who interact with the enforcement agency.
+Regulations are laws that only apply to individuals interacting with the enforcement agency.
 HIPAA, for example, is a rule that applies to healthcare businesses.